-I choose the period of the Haitian Revolution in 1790, because that was such an important event that black people across the Americas were interested in.
+I chose the period of the Haitian Revolution in 1790 because that was such an important event that black people across the Americas were interested in.
 I really wanted to demonstrate some of the ways in which communication—ideas, information, news and rumors—traveled from place to place.
-The Haitian Revolution was good place to make that case.
+The Haitian Revolution was a good place to make that case.

 In the book you refer to the people who spread word of the Haitian Revolution as “The Masterless class.”
 What does that term mean?

 There was a substantial, important minority of [individuals], defined as enslaved people that I call the Masterless People, Even in slave-based societies there were people who managed to have some mobility.
 The plantation could not survive if it was isolated.
 So the people the master sent into town were conveyors of information.
 They were Maroons [escaped Caribbean slaves], seamen … all kinds of people were in this class.

 What scholarly books served as inspiration for your work?

 I learned from a lot of books.
 When I was in grad school, all students were required to read Fernand Braudel’s massive first volume of his history of the Mediterranean.
 He took a body of water and looked at the ways in which different societies that had access to that body of water interacted over time.
 And I remember thinking at that [someone] could write a Caribbean history like this.
 That book taught me how settings and boundaries were important, in terms of the history I would write.
 There was also Georges Lefebvre’s book, The Great Fear of 1789, which was about how news of the French Revolution traveled from place to place.
 C.L.R.
 James’ The Black Jacobins [a history of the Haitian Revolution] was also important.